 Job responsibilities vary based on where you work and live.
 CNAs often work in a wide variety of settings; nursing homes, hospitals, adult day care centers, personal homes and assisted living facilities all require nursing assistants to act as a helpful liaison between the RN or LPN and the patient.
 In many cases, CNAs serve as the RN’s or LPN’s eyes and ears, and relays information between many patients and nurses.

-Nursing assistants fulfill basic quality-of-life needs for patients of any age in residential nursing care facilities or outpatient clinics.
+Nursing assistants fulfill basic quality-of-life needs for patients of any age in residential nursing care facilities.
 Since nursing assistants have daily contact with patients, they are gatherers of vital information about the patients’ conditions, which they must then transmit to their supervisors.
 A CNA’s workload can become intense and fast-paced, but the human contact and ability to help those in medical need is a strong motivating factor.
 A desire to help people and compassion for patients can help a nurse’s assistant get through difficult days.

 A Certificate of Completion (CC) in Certified Nurse Assisting (CNA) affords students the opportunity to earn college credit and skills in a specialized area.
 Students can transfer certificate credits to degree programs.

 The Certified Nursing Assistant (CNA) Program is a five credit hour, one semester program.
 Certificates can also be earned in conjunction with another degree (such as an associate or bachelor degree) to give the student job skills to be used while attending college.
 Many certificate programs also provide foundational courses and opportunities to transfer into a higher degree level program.

 The Certified Nursing Assistant Program prepares students to pass the state CNA written and skills examination.
 The course includes theory, skills lab and clinical time in a skilled nursing facility.